How does VPN security work?

 What is a secure VPN?

-Your computer connects to a remote access server (RAS) using valid credentials.
+Your device connects to a remote access server (RAS) using valid credentials.
 These credentials are authenticated using any one of a number of methods called protocols.
 That’s the VPN’s first layer of security.
-Your computer also uses client software to establish and maintain a safe VPN connection.
+Your device also uses client software to establish and maintain a safe VPN connection.
 The client software sets up a tunneled connection to the RAS, as well as managing the encryption that secures your connection.
 Let’s have a closer look at what these are.

 Secure connections via tunneling